Covina, California: History

 It was not vineyards but orange and grapefruit groves that blanketed the city.
 By 1909, the city was the third-largest orange producer in the world, and it still claimed to have "the best oranges in the world" as late as the 1950s.
 Since World War II, however, the orange groves have been largely replaced by single-family (houses) and multiple-family (apartments) dwellings.

 The Covina Valley Historical Society maintains an archive illustrating the city's history in the 1911-built Firehouse Jail Museum, Covina's first municipal building, located immediately behind City Hall in Covina's Old Town.

 Opened in 1997, the Covina AMC 30 located at Arrow Highway and Azusa Avenue is one of the busiest theatres in the United States.
 The movie theater was built on the site of a former Sears building and claims to have the largest movie multiplex in Los Angeles County.

-It has been a sister city of Xalapa, Mexico, since 1964.
-A replica of a giant stone Olmec head, located in a place of honor in Parque Xalapa, was given to the city in 1989 by the state of Veracruz.
 According to the placard placed below the head, it was originally excavated from San Lorenzo de Tenochtitlan.
 The statue was later moved from its location in front of the police department to Jalapa Park in the southeast portion of the city.

 2008 marked both the opening and the charter season of the Covina Center for the Performing Arts, a newly remodeled multimillion-dollar theatrical venue in downtown Covina.

 2008 massacre

 On December 24, 2008, a shooting and arson occurred.
 Bruce Jeffrey Pardo, dressed in a Santa Claus costume, entered a Christmas party at his ex-wife's residence and opened fire.
-After the shootings, Pardo unwrapped a Christmas package containing a homemade flamethrower and used it to set the home ablaze.
 When he left, nine family members were dead and the house was engulfed in flames.
 After the massacre, Pardo drove his rental car to his brother's house in Sylmar, approximately 30 mi away from the attack.
 He was later found dead from a self-inflicted gunshot wound.
 The slayings left 15 children without one or both parents.